aerian-studios/modern-js-workshop/week01/readme.md

 ##### Template literals (backticks)

 That's getting a bit ugly.
 Backticks let you put variables inside a string, a bit like double quotes in PHP.
-Because JS variables look ust like normal words, we need a way to show that they are a variable, which means they're wrapped in `${}`.
+Because JS variables look just like normal words, we need a way to show that they are a variable, which means they're wrapped in `${}`.
 Change the last example to:
 ``console.log(`I have ${typesOfFruit.length} types of fruit`);``
 You can put any JS inside the `${}`. e.g.
 `` console.log(`I used to have ${fruit + 1} pieces of fruit`)``